- By UHS

 How to Become a Practical Nurse

-Steps to become a PN:
+Steps to become a Practical Nurse:

-- Complete all coursework and clinical hours
+- Complete required coursework and clinical hours

 - Pass the NCLEX-PN licensure exam